alawmoradi665/my-mp/README.md

 ## R15	Explain the different high-level components (abstractions) in your app:

 ## R16	Detail any third party services that your app will use:
+Amazon upload is used for image upload on the platform through the listings that get created.

 ## R17	Describe your projects models in terms of the relationships (active record associations) they have with each other: